KostadinovK/Shoplify/README.md

 # Shoplify
-A web platform for selling and buying all kind of stuff like electrical appliances, clothes, books and many more, deliveries are handled by couriers.
+A web platform for selling and buying all kind of stuff like electrical appliances, clothes, books and many more.

 ## Built with:
   * ASP.NET Core MVC